 - CASH CONTRIBUTIONS.
-PACs may not make cash contributions to candidates. - Additionally, from the convening of the General Assembly in organizational session through the earlier of June 1 or the last day of regular session in odd numbered years, and from the convening of regular legislative session to the earlier of May 15 or the conclusion of annual session in even numbered years, and from the convening of an extraordinary session through the conclusion of extraordinary session, a political party PAC is prohibited from conducting a fundraiser, soliciting or accepting campaign contributions for the benefit of a legislative candidate, gubernatorial candidate, a caucus or any caucus member.
-T.C.A. § 2-10-310(b) - An employer of a lobbyist or a PAC controlled by an employer of a lobbyist is prohibited from making a campaign contribution to a gubernatorial or legislative candidate during regular or extraordinary legislative session (this restriction is found in the lobbying statutes).
-T.C.A. § 3-6-304 - During the nine (9) day period prior to any election day, a PAC is prohibited from making a campaign contribution to a candidate for state or local public office, unless the committee is a political party PAC.
-T.C.A. § 2-10-117 - Corporate contributions are allowed to be made to candidates and PACs in Tennessee.
+PACs may not make cash contributions to candidates. - BLACKOUT PERIODS.
+From the convening of the General Assembly in organizational session through the earlier of June 1 or the last day of regular session in odd numbered years, and from the convening of regular legislative session to the earlier of May 15 or the conclusion of annual session in even numbered years, and from the convening of an extraordinary session through the conclusion of extraordinary session, the governor or a legislator may not have a fundraiser or solicit or accept contributions for the governor or legislator's benefit or for the benefit of another legislative candidate or gubernatorial candidate, a political party legislative caucus PAC or any member of a political party legislative caucus PAC.
+T.C.A. § 2-10-310(a)(1) - Additionally, from the convening of the General Assembly in organizational session through the earlier of June 1 or the last day of regular session in odd numbered years, and from the convening of regular legislative session to the earlier of May 15 or the conclusion of annual session in even numbered years, and from the convening of an extraordinary session through the conclusion of extraordinary session, a political party PAC is prohibited from conducting a fundraiser, soliciting or accepting campaign contributions for the benefit of a legislative candidate, gubernatorial candidate, a caucus or any caucus member.
+T.C.A. § 2-10-310(b)

+- An employer of a lobbyist or a PAC controlled by an employer of a lobbyist is prohibited from making a campaign contribution to a gubernatorial or legislative candidate during regular or extraordinary legislative session (this restriction is found in the lobbying statutes).
+T.C.A. § 3-6-304 - Corporate contributions are allowed to be made to candidates and PACs in Tennessee.
 Corporations making campaign contributions totaling over \$1,000 in the aggregate to candidates in a calendar year must register as a PAC and file campaign financial disclosure reports (enacted June 2011).